Road Rage Altercation Leads to Death of 11-Year-Old Boy — Details

 The tragedy began on the westbound 215 near Gibson Road, where 22-year-old Tyler Johns, driving a blue Hyundai Elantra, allegedly became embroiled in a tense exchange with Valente Ayala, Brandon's stepfather, behind the wheel of a black Chevrolet Traverse.

-According to an arrest report obtained by the Las Vegas Review-Journal, Tyler admitted to officers that he had fired the fatal shot — though he insisted he hadn't known a child was in the car.
-A Henderson Police Department detective wrote:
+According to a detective with the Henderson Police Department, Tyler admitted to officers that he had fired the fatal shot — though he insisted he hadn't known a child was in the car.

 Tyler is also shown speaking with police, "I shot at him, I didn't know there was a kid in the back," and again, "It's 100% my fault, I shot at him.
 I didn't know that he had a kid in the car."